Aurora-Governor/Aurora-PEF/demos/05_PEF_state_semantics_demo/README.md

 # PEF Reconstruction Demo

+This demo illustrates epistemic state persistence, not output entitlement.
+Unlike the guided gate demo, it does not decide when to answer; it preserves what exists when an answer is not yet licensed.

-This repository contains a **minimal demonstration of constraint-first reasoning**.
+This repository contains a **minimal demonstration of constraint-first epistemic processing**.

 The core idea is simple:

-> **Some questions must not be answered until their preconditions are satisfied.**
+> **Some questions must not be answered until their preconditions are satisfied — and some remain unanswered indefinitely.**

 The demo shows how enforcing explicit constraints on *referent resolution* and *information sufficiency* produces behavior that current large language models do not reliably exhibit.